Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

-Therefore, when the agent learns the target demand parameter $\theta_0$ by solving the LASSO problem in \eqref{eq:current_LASSO_program} with the specified regularization scheme in \eqref{eq:main_online_regularization}, the resulting estimator process $\{\widehat{\theta}_1, \widehat{\theta}_2, \cdots, \widehat{\theta}_T\}$ enjoys an \textit{always-validity}, i.e., the implemented online statistical learning procedure is theoretically valid at each decision point with a time-uniform estimation error bound.
-Such always-validity serves as a warranty on the robustness and safety for dynamic pricing algorithm design.
+As supported by Lemma \ref{lm_1:score_bouund} in Section \ref{subsec:formal_oolasso}, the proposed optimistic online regularization scheme (Definition \ref{def:opt_online_reg}) satisfies the property \eqref{eq:good_event_pb}.
+Therefore, when the agent learns the target demand parameter $\theta_0$ by solving the LASSO problem in \eqref{eq:current_LASSO_program} with the specified optimistic online regularization scheme in \eqref{eq:main_online_regularization}, the resulting estimator process $\{\widehat{\theta}_1, \widehat{\theta}_2, \cdots, \widehat{\theta}_T\}$ enjoys an \textit{always-validity}, i.e., the implemented online statistical learning procedure is theoretically valid at each decision point with a time-uniform estimation error bound (Theorem \ref{thm:always_oracle}).
+Such always-validity serves as a warranty on the robustness and safety of dynamic pricing algorithm design and fulfills the second desiderata pursued in Section \ref{sec:good_pricing_policy}.

-\textbf{Explore-exploit trade-off via online regularization scheme.} Here we briefly discuss how online regularization \eqref{eq:main_online_regularization} balances the explore-exploit trade-off during dynamic pricing process.
-As we will show in Theorems \ref{thm:always_oracle} and \ref{thm:regret_analysis} of Section \ref{sec:theory}, the revenue loss of the \texttt{OORMLP} in each decision point $t$ is of the same order as the squared estimation error bound $\|\widehat{\theta}_{t}-\theta_0\|_2^2$ which is bounded by $\lambda_{t}^2$.